UK Tax Strategy

 The Roche Group’s strategy is to focus on finding new medicines and diagnostics that help patients live longer better lives and evolve the practice of medicine.

 Our business activities incur a substantial amount and variety of business taxes including corporate income taxes, employment and other taxes.
-In addition, we collect and pay employee taxes and indirect taxes such as Value Added Tax (VAT).
+In addition, we collect and pay employee taxes and indirect taxes such as VAT.
 We operate policies and governance to ensure compliance with UK tax law.

 In accordance with the Roche Group’s commitment to transparency, this document sets out: